Stothedoublek/Assignment/README.md

 # Importing a module
 import math_module

+# Calling the 'add' function from the 'math_module' with arguments 3 and 4
 result = math_module.add(3, 4)

+# Printing the result of the addition
 print(result)

 # Importing a module from a package
 import mypackage.module1

+# Calling the 'function_in_module1' function from 'module1'
 value = mypackage.module1.function_in_module1()

+# Printing the value returned by the function
 print(value)
 ```